 What Are Payment Gateways and How Do They Work?

 There are many ways to bill your client, but the easiest one for both parties is if you’re connected to a payment gateway.
-But what are payment gateways anyway, and how do they help with billing and invoicing a client?
+Let me explain the meaning of a payment gateway and how it will make your billing process easier.

 A payment gateway is a service that allows you to accept credit card payments and electronic checks on your website.
 Payment gateways encrypt sensitive information (e.g., account holder information, credit card information, etc.) to ensure that information passes securely between all the parties involved in the transactions.